JoshSJKim/FCC-certification-project3/README.md

 - The page looks fine when it is full.
 However, when the screen size decreases, the main-doc element is overlapped with the nav bar.
 - I also have to figure out how to get the navbar to scroll when using smaller height windows.

+## RESET CSS

+- The CSS file was getting too bloated and I lost track of which line applies which effect, and which lines are not doing anything.
+- Wipe it clean and start over.
+- Styling the side nav bar and encountered an issue with scrolling.
+- The ul content is visible underneath the header content.

+## To do: update

+- Figure out a way to make the nav header fixed and ul content scroll beneath the header.
+- Then apply @media to reposition the nav bar according to screen size.